python-openapi/openapi-core/docs/integrations/falcon.md

 This section describes integration with [Falcon](https://falconframework.org) web framework.
 The integration supports Falcon from version 3.0 and above.

+!!! warning

+    This integration does not support multipart form body requests.

 ## Middleware

 The Falcon API can be integrated by `FalconOpenAPIMiddleware` middleware.